4.1 Linear Systems & Transfer Functions

 Complex-conjugate polesOscillatory (underdamped) response

-Pole far from originFaster mode (short time constant)
+Pole far left of originFaster mode (short time constant)

 ZeroFrequency where output is suppressed